ISSN (print) – 2520-6761ISSN (online) – 2520-6311

 Each article is assigned an international digital identifier DOI (Digital Object Identifier).

-The implementation of the journal’s editorial policy is carried out within the framework of the activities of ARMG Publishing Center of the Sumy State University.
+The implementation of the journal’s editorial policy is carried out within the framework of the activities of ARMG Publishing Center of Sumy State University.

 The journal’s recommendation to the press is given by the Academic Council of Sumy State University on the recommendation of the editor-in-chief.